New to Dance?

 #4 - What extras are offered throughout the year?

-Most studios and other youth activities offer many additional events throughout the year.
-Our studio offers extra performance opportunities such as the Nutcracker, Day Camps, Birthday Parties, Student Appreciation events, and so much more!
+Most youth activities offer many additional events throughout the year.
+Our studio offers extra performance opportunities such as the Nutcracker, an enhanced after-school arts program, a STAR Leadership team, Birthday Parties, Student Appreciation events, and so much more!
 We also run various fundraisers throughout the season to benefit local community groups such as the Yellowknife Women's Society, Foster Family Coalition, the Rainbow Coalition of Yellowknife, and the YK Food Bank.